Asdee: Amenities

-The Shannon Way Walking Trail gives views of the Shannon Estuary.
-Stretching from Cnoc an Óir to Tarbert, the trail gives views of North Kerry, Clare, Limerick, and as far as Galway on a clear day.
+The nearby Shannon Way Walking Trail overlooks the Shannon Estuary.
+Stretching from Cnoc an Óir to Tarbert, the trail gives views of North Kerry, Clare and Limerick.

+Asdee's national (primary) school, Scoil Easa Dhuibhe, had an enrollment of 57 pupils in 2025.

 Built heritage

 Tullahinell House

 Tullahinell House, known locally as "The Buildings", was the former landlord's residence of Maxwell V. Blacker-Douglas.
 During the Great Famine of the mid-19th century, Douglas provided employment on his farm for some people in the area.

 There was a mill here in the late-1800s, the stream for which no longer exists, having originally been artificially diverted.

 During the Irish War of Independence (1919–1921), "The Buildings" was sometimes used as a refuge for members of the Irish Republican Army.
 During this period, it also hosted a meeting of senior Republican figures, including Cathal Brugha and Arthur Griffith.

 Church

-The church in the village was built in 1835 and extended and renovated in 1964.
+The church in the village, the Church of St. Mary, was built in 1835 and extended and renovated in 1964.
 Its original construction was largely funded by the Hickie family.
 Originally from County Clare, ancestors of the Hickies had been hereditary physicians to the Kings of Munster, before their lands were confiscated in the 1650s following the Cromwellian conquest of Ireland.
 After moving to the area, the family built Kilelton House, between Asdee and Ballylongford.

+The church is in the Catholic parish of Ballylongford/Asdee, within the Diocese of Kerry.
+The church was the location of a reported 'moving statue' phenomenon in February 1985.